ssagear/photoeccentric/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development!

 photoeccentric is a transit light curve analysis tool for eccentric transiting systems.
-It implements the photoeccentric effect, first described in Dawson & Johnson (2012), allowing you to constrain host stellar density
+It allows you to get individual eccentricity posterior distributions for transiting exoplanets using Kepler light curves and stellar density priors.

 photoeccentric currently supports Kepler short- and long-cadence data.
+Support for K2 and TESS data coming soon.
 Check out the Installation instructions and Getting Started!

 .. toctree::
    :maxdepth: 2
    :caption: User Guide

    installation
-   quicktest
    api

 .. toctree::